Jackarunda/gmod/README.md

 - test in gmod

+Jackarunda will handle most of the fixing/optimizing of the code.

+# Custom Additions

+If you're a glua coder and want to add new features or items to the pack, let Jackarunda know and make a PR.
+Custom contributions to the pack are welcome if they are of a quality and style similar to or surpassing that of existing content.

-# The Plan
+# Bugs

-Once most of the content is copied, converted and working, Jackarunda will split the content of this repo up and upload mutliple Worksop items so that everyone can enjoy this content once again.
-Maintenance and additions will continue from there and Jackarunda will handle the workshop aspect of things.
+If you find a bug, put it in the bugs.txt file here or tell Jackarunda about it in the gmod channel.